Viewers: in countries Watching now:

-In this movie I'm going to show a couple of tricks for rebuilding details in a straightened photo.
-I've saved the results of the previous movie as Perpendicular horizon.psd found inside the o6 crop folder.
-We have three wedges in all, in the upper left hand corner we're missing some sky, that's pretty easy to fix, down left we're missing some grass, a little bit of shadow, this curb and then the toes.
+In this movie, I'm going to show you a couple of tricks for rebuilding details in a straightened photo.
+I've saved the results of the previous movie as Perpendicular horizon.psd, found inside the 06_crop folder.
+We have three wedges in all.
+In the upper left hand corner we're missing some sky.
+That's pretty easy to fix.
+Down left, we're missing some grass.
+A little bit of shadow.
+This curb, and then the toes.
 The toes are the tough part.
-And then, in the down right corner, we're missing some of the heel and ankle.
+And then, in the down right corner, we're missing some of the heal and ankle.

-Either way's going to work out just fine.
-Alright, now I'll press control zero, or command zero on a mac, to go ahead and fit the image to the screen.
-And I'll go up to the edit menu and choose the fill command.
-And then I'll bring up the fill dialogue box.
-Now by default, your use option right here should be set to content aware.
-An what that does is it invokes the content aware fill feature inside Photoshop, which causes Photoshop to look for pixels outside the selection, that it can use to fill-in the selected area.
+All right, now I'll press Control 0, or Command 0 on a Mac, to go ahead and fit the image to the screen, and I'll go out to the Edit menu and choose the Fill command.
+And that'll bring up the Fill dialog box.
+Now by default, your Use option right here should be set to Content Aware.
+And what that does is it invokes the Content Aware Fill feature inside Photoshop.
+Which causes Photoshop to look for pixels outside the selection that it can use to fill in the selected area.
 So if Use isn't set to Content Aware, go ahead and choose it from the popup menu, your other options should be to the defaults, as you see on screen here, then click OK in order to apply that change.

 Access exercise files from a button right under the course name.